ashwinravrao/ML-Kickstarter-Analysis/README.md

 # Kickstarter Campaign Analysis to Predict Outcome & the Percent of Fundraising Goal to be Raised
-### CSC 478 Final Project

-Final analysis project for CSC 478 (Programming ML Applications).
 Explores 66D feature set from a public Kaggle dataset of Kickstarter campaigns.
 Investigates whether a statistical model could be fit to accurately predict the outcome and percent of funding goal that would be achieved by a campaign's end.

-**Watch the demo on YouTube: https://youtu.be/bcLjKAgVaYg**

 **[View the Jupyter Notebook for this project](https://github.com/ashwinravrao/KickstarterAnalysis/blob/master/AshwinRao_CSC478701_Final.ipynb)**